#visa

 As a general rule, if you have accumulated 10 years of consecutive residence in Japan, including 5 years under the Artist Visa, and fulfill other multiple requirements, you can apply for a Permanent Resident Visa.

-Tips from an Immigration lawyer
+3 Quick Tips from an Immigration lawyer

-While there are technically a few pathways to obtain an Artist Visa, if you’re applying from overseas, we at Small Seasons & Co. generally advise our clients to secure a contract with a company based in Japan or overseas.
+While there are technically a few pathways to obtain an Artist Visa, if you are applying from overseas, we at Small Seasons & Co. generally advise our clients to secure a contract with a company based in Japan or overseas.
 If it is a Japanese company, it is better as it provides a solid reason for your stay in Japan.

 Why do you need to stay in Japan?” is an important question we need to answer in the application.